BatuhanTekin95/SOC-Phishing-Case-Studies/docs/Lab2.md

 The search results revealed that the attachment was not a legitimate PDF file.
 Instead, it launched `mshta.exe`, which subsequently spawned additional processes including `xcopy.exe`, `rundll32.exe`, and PowerShell.
 This behavior strongly indicated the execution of a malicious HTA payload and marked the beginning of the compromise.

+To better understand the behavior of the payload, I examined the command-line arguments associated with the processes spawned by `mshta.exe`.

 <img width="1567" height="591" alt="Ekran görüntüsü 2026-06-10 205930" src="https://github.com/user-attachments/assets/02a6493f-826a-4b29-8bd6-0be7fb1b0b24" />

 > Elastic search results showing the execution chain triggered by the malicious attachment.

-### Process Analysis

-To better understand the behavior of the payload, I examined the command-line arguments associated with the processes spawned by `mshta.exe`.

 The investigation showed that the HTA file initiated a sequence of actions designed to execute and maintain the malicious payload on the system.
 First, `xcopy.exe` was used to copy a file named `review.dat` into the user's temporary directory.
 Shortly afterwards, `rundll32.exe` was executed to load the copied file as a DLL.

 Further analysis revealed the use of PowerShell to create a scheduled task that executed `rundll32.exe` with the malicious DLL.
 This indicated an attempt to establish persistence, allowing the payload to execute automatically on a recurring basis.

 The combination of `mshta.exe`, `xcopy.exe`, `rundll32.exe`, and PowerShell is highly suspicious and commonly associated with malware execution chains.
-At this stage of the investigation, it became clear that the attachment was being used to deploy and maintain a malicious payload on the victim's workstation.
+At this stage of the investigation, it became clear that the attachment was being used to deploy, execute, and maintain a malicious payload on the victim's workstation.

 ## Persistence Analysis